NaimaSiddiqui/git_commands/README.md

 git push origin main: to push the changes<br>
 git clone "url": to clone a repo<br>
 git status: to check the status
+ls: to list down all the files ls -Hidden : to list the hidden files